 Checking in With The Locals in Bangkok

-Our guide told us to check out the Patpong Night Marked that night.
+Our guide told us to check out the Patpong Night Market that night.
 So we did.
 There, the area is a bit trashy, and we did not care for it.
-On top of that, we found that taxi drivers wanted to take advantage of tourists.
+On top of that, we found that tuk-tuk’s and taxi drivers wanted to take advantage of tourists.
 Unfortunately, they tried charging us twice as much on the way back.
 Then we paid on the way there.

 The morning after, we went to explore some other famous landmarks in the city.
 First, we started at the Wat Pho that we found surprising.

-After that, we went to the Golden Mountain.
+After that, we went to the Golden Mountain and saw the monks.
 We then had some delicious street food before making our way back to the ship.

 We discovered that we prefer the excursions where we go and explore on our own rather than the group ones.